tomwhartung/jmws_accoutrements/doc/devops/https-ssl/lets_encrypt/4-configure_apache.md

 ## Step (4): Setting up Http -> Https Redirection

+Setting up http-to-https redirection is optional, but recommended.
 We are doing this for all sites.

+**Do not set up redirection until the site shows the green icon for all pages.**

 In this case, we need to:

 * Create a new file to redirect http requests to https
 * De-activate the old, activate the new, and test them

-Setting up http-to-https redirection is optional, but recommended.

 ### The `certbot` Alternative